 We caught up with Respawn Entertainment community manager, Abbie Heppe, to talk about the development of the studio’s multiplayer focused FPS game.

-What’s the attraction of bringing a new IP such as Titanfall to a next generation console like Xbox One?
+Why a new IP on a next generation console like Xbox One?

 Respawn Entertainment community manager, Abbie Heppe (AH): It really fit in with our development cycle.
 It’s a bit of an awkward period when new consoles are coming out and the old ones are on the way out, and you want to reach people on both.
 It is always a unique period to be a part of, a part of video game history and the beginning of something new.
 We’re not a launch title, but close to the launch window.

-What in particular was it about Xbox One that made it a good fit for Titanfall?
+Why is Xbox One a good fit for Titanfall?

 AH: After we talked to Microsoft, we established that we were going to do the game for Xbox One, as we saw the benefits of doing that.
 For example, we can have the physics and AI calculations done in the Cloud.
 With the new changes to online, it is also easier for us to update the game and the friends cap has been increased.
 We can also have dedicated servers across all platforms, including PC and Xbox 360.
 Microsoft has made some tweaks to the social and community aspect that enable us to create a more persistent experience.